vmpl/java-design-patterns/README.md

 #### Builder

-The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
+The **Builder** is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
 The intent of the builder design pattern is to separate the construction of a complex object from its representation.
 It is one of the Gang of Four design patterns.

 [Builder enhanced documentation](./src/main/java/pl/vm/javaguild/designpatterns/pattern/creational/builder/README.md)

 [Builder source code ](https://github.com/vmpl/java-design-patterns/tree/develop/src/main/java/pl/vm/javaguild/designpatterns/pattern/creational/builder)

 #### Prototype

-The Prototype Design Pattern is a creational design pattern that allows you to create new objects by cloning existing ones.
+The **Prototype** is a creational design pattern that allows you to create new objects by cloning existing ones.
 The idea is to create a prototype object and then create new objects by copying this prototype and then modifying it as necessary.
 This can be useful in situations where creating new objects from scratch is expensive, time-consuming, or difficult.
 This allows you to create new objects that are similar to existing ones, but with slight variations.